 At 13, Rayne applied her family’s work ethic to vocal lessons, pushing away her barriers of shyness in service of her dreams.
 “I really had to push myself—I was scared to sing in front of anybody.
 I had to get over it, and just put in the work,” she says.
 That enlightening year she made her singing performance debut at church.

-Simply Rayne is also not going to stop dancing as she sashays her way into the spotlight, releasing singles, building her fanbase through gigging, and attracting industry exposure with her inner light and pop-star aura.
+Simply Rayne is also not going to stop dancing as she sashays her way into the spotlight, releasing music, building her fanbase through gigging, and attracting industry exposure with her inner light and pop-star aura.
 With a lot to look forward to, Rayne says she’s most excited about inspiring others to shine.
 She says: “If there is one thing I achieve, I hope it’s to make people feel like they can be their best selves.
 And I’m not afraid to be the role model that shows them they can do it all without compromising their values.”